Avesh-code/learning-jenkins/Day-1/readme.md

 ## Overview
 A Jenkins agent (also called a node or slave) is a machine that executes jobs delegated by the Jenkins controller (master).
 Agents help distribute workloads, scale builds, and isolate environments.

+## ✅ Prerequisites
+- Java (JDK 8 or newer) must be installed. in Agent Node

 ## Steps to Set Up an Agent using SSh

 **In Master**